Skip to main content

 If you prefer to use the CLI, you have to connect to the primary node's console.
 You can find this out fairly easily by trying to open the web interface of the Access Server not on the shared virtual IP but on the direct IP of the node in question.
 Only the current master node will respond.
 The node on standby will just not respond.
 You can also check the log file /var/log/openvpnas.log to see the current node's status.

-1. Connect to the primary node's console with root privileges.
+1. Connect to the primary node's console and get root privileges.

 2. Active a subscription: